 Just a friendly reminder: Bulgaria is an EU member, therefore it is subject to the mail order limit of €10,000 within EU countries.
 Any sales exceeding this threshold should be settled locally or under the VAT OSS procedure.

-Should you require assistance with any of these matters, don’t hesitate to schedule a free consultation with us.
+Should you require assistance with any of these matters, don’t hesitate to schedule a consultation with us.
 Simply let us know your needs, and we will handle your VAT registration, ensuring smooth and trouble-free VAT settlements and returns.

 VAT registration in Bulgaria